Employers are always impacted when an employee leaves. But there are ways to leave a job without ‘burning your bridges’.

-- Never quit in anger.
-Leaving a job in a negative way or speaking negatively about previous jobs (particularly on social media or during an interview) can damage your chances of getting future jobs.
-Potential employers will do their research and won’t want to hire someone who speaks negatively about past employers.
+- Avoid leaving a job suddenly or speaking negatively about previous jobs on social media or during an interview.
+This can damage your chances of getting future jobs.
+Potential employers will do their research.
+They won’t want to hire someone who quits without notice or speaks negatively about past employers.

 - Don’t tell your co-workers you are leaving until you have spoken face-to-face with your boss.

-- Don’t slack off at work.
-Continue to act professionally and do your job to the best of your ability during your notice period.
+- Continue to act professionally and do your job to the best of your ability during your notice period.

-- Ask for a reference.
-Remember to ask your employer or manager for a written reference and whether you could list them as a verbal referee for future job applications.
+- Remember to ask your employer or manager for a written reference.
+Ask whether you can list them as a verbal referee for future job applications.

-- Leave your contact details.
-There may be paperwork that your employer needs to send you after you leave.
-For example, they will need to know where to send your Pay As You Go (PAYG) payment summary (sometimes called a ‘Group Certificate’) at the end of the financial year.
+- There may be paperwork that your employer needs to send you after you leave.
+For example, they'll need to know where to send your Pay As You Go (PAYG) payment summary at the end of the financial year.

-- Keep track of your superannuation.
-Keep a record of your superannuation account to make sure that you don’t lose track of your superannuation.
+- Keep a record of your superannuation account so you don’t lose track of your superannuation.